-Stassi Schroeder Dishes On The ‘Vanderpump Rules’ Season Five Reunion
+Stassi Schroeder Dishes On The ‘Vanderpump Rules’ Season 5 Reunion

-Stassi Schroeder welcomed Summer House‘s Stephen McGee to her Podcast series, Straight Up With Stassi, days ago and during the interview, she dished on the upcoming Vanderpump Rules Season 5 reunion special.
+Stassi Schroeder welcomed Summer House’s Stephen McGee to her podcast series, Straight Up with Stassi, days ago, and during the interview, she dished on the upcoming Vanderpump Rules Season 5 reunion special.

 Following the taping in Los Angeles at the end of last month, Stassi Schroeder spoke of the drama that is to come between her and her co-stars.